If the answer is "yes," chances are you understand your customers want partners, not vendors.

 When it comes to understanding your customer relationship landscape, Mike Broomfield, Managing Director of Intellegentia, says, "When working on complex deals with multiple decision-makers, it’s difficult sometimes to see the ‘wood for the trees’ unless you have a clear view and understanding of the org chart and who the players are."

 This is also true for expanding key accounts.
-The decision-maker role may change depending on product, budget, and influence.
+The decision-maker role might change depending on product, budget, and influence.

 To create a robust customer relationship landscape, ask the following questions:

 What job titles am I targeting?